 While this may factor in at the margins, it misses three important data points:

-While the article, as I write above, is generally good, it contains four consecutive sentences that bothered me enough to write this commentary.
+While the article, as I write above, is generally good, it contains these consecutive sentences that bothered me enough to write this commentary.
 They are:

 (Internal quotation marks, attributed to Dorsey & Whitney partner, omitted).